gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 ## Goals

-* Establish an unified interface for operator tasks by defining a single dedicated custom resource for `out-of-band` tasks.
+* Establish a unified interface for operator tasks by defining a single dedicated custom resource for `out-of-band` tasks.
 * Define a contract (in terms of prerequisites) which needs to be adhered to by any task.
 * Facilitate the easy addition of new `out-of-band` task(s) through this custom resource.
 * Provide CLI capabilities to operators making it easy to invoke supported `out-of-band` tasks.